karstdiver/astropy-projects/README.md

 ## General Information
 - Q: What is it?
 A: User interactive program intended to allow exploration of astrophotography FITS files.
 - Q: What is the goal?
 A: The overall goal is to have a custom FITS post-processing tool usable in the field.
 - Q: What problem does it (intend to) solve?
-A: Provide visual and transformed data about FITS images for debugging ~learning~ FITS post-processing.
+A: Provide visual and transformed data about FITS images for debugging and _learning_ FITS post-processing.
 - Q: What is the purpose of your project?
 A:  An expandable tool useful for post-processing FITS images in the field.
 Just add more gui and functional callbacks.
 - Q: Why did you undertake it?
 A:  I want to see colorful images in the field and have something to do during long exposures.